NasimBahadur/NasimBahadur/README.md

 --->

 ## 🧠 What I'm currently learning
 I'm currently learning ReactJS and MongoDB to improve my development skills and stay up-to-date with the latest technologies.
-I believe that continuous learning is the key to becoming a successful Full Stack Web Developer.
+I believe that continuous learning is the key to becoming a successful.

 ## 💬 Ask me about
 - <b>Topics:</b> SDLC, Software Development Methodologies, Scrum, Machine Learning